osisoft/AVEVA-Adapter-MQTT-Docs/V1/Configuration/pi-adapter-for-mqtt-sparkplug-b-data-selection-configuration.md

 ## Configure MQTT Sparkplug B data selection

 **Note:** You cannot modify MQTT Sparkplug B data selection configurations manually.
-You must use the REST endpoints to add or edit the configuration.
+You must use the REST endpoints to add or edit the configuration. <!-- I don't think this is worth changing right now, but I don't like starting a topic with a note.
+A note tends to interrupt the flow of information.
+Here you haven't even started before you interrupt.
+It seems this note could probably be presented just as text, but maybe there's a reason to make it a note.
+This same comment applies to all the similar topics in this document. >

 Complete the following steps to configure the MQTT Sparkplug B data selection: